mukul-kumar-2006/Student-Management-System/README.md

 Student Management System

- Description
+ Description :
 This is a Student Management System built using Python and MySQL.
-The system helps$
+The system helps in storing student data such as student names, ages, and courses.
+It support CRUD operations to manage the students' data efficiently.

-Features
+Features :
 - Add Student
 - View Student Details
 - Update Student Information